Gogebic–Iron County Airport: Facilities and aircraft

 Gogebic–Iron County Airport covers an area of 1180 acre at an elevation of 1230.3 ft above mean sea level.
 It has one runway designated 9/27 with an asphalt surface measuring 6502 by 100 ft, with approved ILS, GPS and VOR/DME approaches.
 In addition, the Ironwood VORTAC (IWD) navigational facility is located at the field.

 The airport closed for six weeks in 2020 to perform major construction to the airport's single runway.
 The existing surface was pulverized with underlying base course and a new asphalt surface paved.
 Lighting and wiring were replaced, and the runway was repainted.

 For the 12-month period ending June 29, 2023, the airport had 5,766 aircraft operations, an average of 16 per day: 62% general aviation, 30% scheduled commercial, 9% air taxi and less than 1% military.
 In November 2023, there were 18 aircraft based at this airport: 15 single-engine and 3 multi-engine.

-The airport operates its own FBO, which offers fuel, a lounge and conference room, and courtesy cars.
+The airport operates its own FBO, which offers fuel, a lounge, a conference room, and courtesy cars.